DanielFloeter/hyperlink-group-block/readme.txt

 == Description ==

 Combine blocks into a group wrapped with an hyperlink (&lt;a&gt;).
+After inserting a Hyperlink Group Block, a Block inserter icon will be displayed to allow you to add new Blocks inside that Hyperlink Group Block.

+= Grouping Existing Blocks =
+It's also possible to group existing Blocks.
+Select the Blocks which should be grouped with a Hyperlink.
+The Block Toolbar will appear.
+Click on the Block icon and select the Hyperlink Block to transform the selected Blocks to an Hyperlink Block with some InnerBlocks.

+= Advanced =
+In the Advanced Tab link [rel attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel) can be set.

 = Features =
 * Wrap Blocks with a hyperlink
-* Transform Blocks to a group wrapped with a anchor tag
+* Transform Blocks into a group wrapped with an HTML anchor tag (&lt;a&gt;)
-* Set the link
+* Set the link href attribute
 * Set rel attributes
-* Open in a new window
+* Option open in a new window

 = Contribute =
 While using this plugin if you find any bug or any conflict, please submit an issue at [Github](https://github.com/DanielFloeter/hyperlink-group-block) (If possible with a pull request).